verrazzano/docs/content/en/docs/applications/_index.md

 The trait controllers process trait resources created by the `ApplicationConfiguration` controller, for example `MetricsTrait`.
 The `ApplicationConfiguration` controller records the `Component` to which it was applied within each extracted trait.
-The trait controllers processes extracted trait resources and generate or update other related resources.
+The trait controllers process extracted trait resources, and generate or update other related resources.
 For example, the `IngressTrait` controller within the `verrazzano-application-operator` processes `IngressTrait` resources and generates related `Gateway` and `VirtualService` resources.
 The same operator contains a `MetricsTrait` controller which processes `MetricsTrait` resources and adds annotations to related resources such as `Deployments`.